- Politics and Social Issues»

 I Thought He Probably Went to Camp Parole in Maryland - near Annapolis

-I imagine that Camp Parole had a similar place for the recuperating paroled prisoners to eat.
+I imagine that Camp Parole had a similar place (see above photo) for the recuperating paroled prisoners to eat.
 I've searched quite a bit and there are very few photos of Camp Parole, Maryland from the Civil War era.

 The family story goes that Abraham Tower traveled home to Crawford County, Indiana, only to find that his wife and children were no longer there.
 He reunited with them in Missouri where they had gone to live with his wife's sister.
 He was missing and presumed dead after the Battle of Brice's Crossroads.